getlantern/http-proxy/README.md

 If you are using checkfallbacks, make sure that both the certificate and the token are correct.
 A 404 will be the reply otherwise.
 Running the server with `-debug` may help you troubleshooting those scenarios.

-### With config server
+### Handle requests config server specially

-You should set both of below options to authenticate with config server.
+[To prevent spoofers from fetching Lantern config with fake client IP](https://github.com/getlantern/config-server/issues/4), we need to attach auth tokens to such requests.
+Both below options should be supplied.
 Once `http-proxy-lantern` receives GET request to one of the `cfgsvrdomains`, it sets `X-Lantern-Config-Auth-Token` header with supplied `cfgsvrauthtoken`, and `X-Lantern-Config-Client-IP` header with the IP address it sees.

 ```
   -cfgsvrauthtoken string